Two-Stage Facility Location Games with Strategic Clients and Facilities: Comparison with Utility Systems

-We show that the load balancing \limtmpmodel{} is not a basic but a valid US and we can apply the corresponding bounds for the PoA but not the existence of stable states. \begin{lemma} The load balancing \limtmpmodel{} is a US. \end{lemma}
+We show that the load balancing \limtmpmodel{} is not a basic but a valid US and we can apply the corresponding bounds for the PoA but not the existence of stable states. \begin{lemma} The load balancing \limtmpmodel{} is a utility system. \end{lemma}